ExpressionEngine/ExpressionEngine-User-Guide/source/modules/file/file_tag.rst

 	{edit_date format="%Y %m %d"}

 The date on which the file was edited through the system.
 As with other date variables, these require the "format" parameter in order to define how the date should be displayed.
-See the `date variable formatting <../../templates/date_variable_formatting.html>`_ page for more information.
+See the :doc:`date variable formatting
+</templates/date_variable_formatting>` page for more information.

 filename
 ~~~~~~~~